estellederrien/python-optimizations/README.md

 # Used Tools :
--> Python Pulp, Python Cplex, Python Pyomo, Python Gekko, Excel Solver...
+-> Python, Python Pulp, Python Cplex, Python Pyomo, Python Gekko, Excel Solver...

 # Precision :
 This is not the only field I 'm working on, I also work on Python Maths probablities, ODES ( Differential equations), and machine learning projects.
 I can also code a full stack app (Vue, Node.js Python..) and build some B.I data warehouse and any dashboard using Power B.I or even JS.